-of Regulation (EU) No 603/2013; 61 Regulation (De) 110 003/2013, (v) make comments on the European Data Protection Supervisor's reports on the audits pursuant to Article 45(2) of Regulation (EC) No 1987/2006, Article 42(2) of Regulation (EC) No 767/2008 and Article 31(2) of Regulation (EU) No 603/2013 and ensure appropriate follow-up of those audits;";" (b) point (x) is replaced by the following: "(x) compile statistics on the work of the Central System of Eurodac pursuant to Article 8(2) of Regulation (EU) No 603/2013;";" (c) point (z) is replaced by the following: "(z) ensure annual publication of the list of units pursuant to Article 27(2) of Regulation (EU) No 603/2013;";" (3) Article 15(4) is replaced by the following: "4.
-Europol and Eurojust may attend the meetings of the Management Board as observers
+D 1 ( (EC) N 1007/2004

+Regulation (EC) No 1987/2006,

+Article 42(2) of Regulation (EC)

+No 767/2008 and Article 31(2) of

+Regulation (EU) No 603/2013 and

+ensure appropriate follow-up of

+those audits;";"

+(b) point (x) is replaced by the following:

+"(x) compile statistics on the work

+of the Central System of Eurodae

+pursuant to Article 8(2) of

+Regulation (EU) No 603/2013;";"

+(e) point (z) is replaced by the

+following:

+"(z) ensure annual publication of

+the list of units pursuant to Article

+27(2) of Regulation (EU) No

+603/2013;";"

+(3) Article 15(4) is replaced by the

+following:

+ronownig.

+"4.
+Europol and Eurojust may

+attend the meetings of the

+Management Board as observers

 when a question concerning SIS II,

 in relation to the application of

-Decision 2007/533/JHA, is on the
+Decision 2007/533/JHA. is on the

 agenda.
 Europol may also attend

 the meetings of the Management

 Board as observer when a question

-eoneerning VIS, in relation to the

-application of Decision

-2008/633/JHA, or a question

-eoncerning Eurodae, in relation to

-the application of Regulation (EU)

-No 603/2013, is on the agenda.";"

-(4) Article 17 is amended as follows:

-(a) in paragraph 5, point (g) is replaced by the following:

-"(g) without prejudice to Article 17 of the Staff Regulations,

-establish confidentiality

-requirements in order to comply

-with Article 17 of Regulation (EC)

-No 1987/2006, Article 17 of

-Decision 2007/533/JHA, Article

-26(9) of Regulation (EC)

-No 767/2008 and Article 4(4) of

-Regulation (EU) No 603/2013;";"

-(b) in paragraph 6, point (i) is

-replaced by the following:

-"(i) reports on the technical

-functioning of each large-scale IT
+= 5 a ab 5 5 5 5 7 .
+Then a question

+concerning VIS, in relation to the application of Decision 2008/633/JHA, or a question concerning Eurodae, in relation to the application of Regulation (EU) No 603/2013, is on the agenda.";" (4) Article 17 is amended as follows: (a) in paragraph 5, point (g) is replaced by the following: "(g) without prejudice to Article 17 of the Staff Regulations, establish confidentiality-requirements-in order to comply with Article 17 of Regulation-(EC)-No 1987/2006, Article--17--of--Decision 2007/533/JHA, Article-26(9)-of Regulation (EC) No 767/2008 and Article 4(4) of Regulation (EU) No 603/2013;";" (b) in paragraph 6, point (i) is replaced by the following: "(i) reports on the technical functioning of each large-scale IT system referred to in Article 12(1)(t) and the annual report on the activities of the Central System of Eurodae referred to in Article

-system referred to in Article 12(1)(t) and the annual report on the activities of the Central System of Eurodae referred to in Article 12(1)(u), on the basis of the results of monitoring and evaluation.";" (5) Article 19(3) is replaced by the following: "3.
+12(1)(u), on the basis of the results of monitoring and evaluation.";" (5) Article 19(3) is replaced by the following: "3.
 Europol and Eurojust may each appoint a representative to the SIS II Advisory Group.
 Europol may also appoint a representative to the VIS and Eurodae Advisory Groups."."
 CHAPTER IX CHAPTER IX FINAL PROVISIONS FINAL PROVISIONS Article 39 41 Article 41 Costs Costs 1.
-The costs incurred in connection with the establishment and operation of the Central System and the Communication Infrastructure shall be borne by the general budget of the European Amendment 153 1.
-The costs incurred in connection with the establishment and operation of the Central System and the Communication Infrastructure shall be borne by the Informal outcome of technical discussion 1.
-The costs incurred in connection with the establishment and operation of the Central System and the Communication Infrastructure
+The costs incurred in connection with the establishment and operation of the Central System and the Communication Infrastructure shall be borne by the general budget of the European Union.
+Amendment 153 1.
+The costs incurred in connection with the establishment and operation of the Central System and the Communication Infrastructure shall be borne by the general budget of the European Union, in accordance with the principles of sound financial management.
+1. The costs incurred in connection with the establishment and operation of the Central System and the Communication Infrastructure shall be borne by the general budget of the European Union.